Subscribe to get access

-Furthermore, an estimated 1.5 million nonprofits in the U.S. face financial barriers to obtaining solar power.
 More important and hence they do not qualify for solar tax credits.
 Another excuse is that they are too small to attract traditional investors.
 So nonprofits miss out on the financial benefits of solar.
 This energy savings or money could then be used to further support the communities they serve.
 RE-volv’s model helps bridge this funding gap for organizations.
 These groups must provide valuable public services to vulnerable communities, including:

 •and houses of worship.